On the Sample Complexity of Learning for Blind Inverse Problems: Empirical reconstruction of

-However, $\lambda$ has a negative impact on the noise convergence rate which means that $\lambda$ acts a trade-off that needs to be balanced depending on the noise level and the number of available samples given the ill-posedness of the problem..
-While there exists an optimal choice of $\lambda$, this choice is dependent on exact information of the source condition, $\gamma$, and $\beta$ which are typically not available.
-We also note that while providing a theoretical guarantee in expectation, the best $\lambda$ that optimizes this bound can be different from what is the best $\lambda$ for a practical problem.
-Let us now examine how each error behave in more details.
+However, $\lambda$ has a negative impact on the noise convergence rate since $\lambda$ acts a trade-off that needs to be balanced depending on the noise level and the number of available samples for the given ill-posed problem at hand.
+While an optimal choice of $\lambda$ may exist, this is dependent on exact information of the source condition parameter $\alpha$, and on $\gamma$, and $\beta$ which are typically not available.
+We also note that since our theoretical guarantees results are proved in expectation, the best $\lambda$ that optimizes this bound can be different from what is the best $\lambda$ for an individual practical problem which can be search for by cross-validation for example.

+Finally we note that we used for clarity a fixed probability $1 - 2\pa{n+m}\inv$ that depends on the problem dimensions but by changing $K$, one can obtain different high probability bound.
+The general results are presented and discussed in Theorem~\ref{th:main_sampling_bound}.
+In the following, we examine how each error behave in more details.